A-Burda/meta-learning_models/README.md

 # meta-learning_models
 Code for meta-learning models using reinforcement learning.

+You may find an introduction and an in-depth description of the project in the #project_description folder

-For the complete script, please check out the #meta-learning_main_script file.
+For the complete model script, please check out the #meta-learning_main_script file.
+For the data analysis script, please consult the #model_data_analysis file.

 Additional files:
 The #supervised_learning_models file contains only the models for student learning (level 1).
 The #nbandit_RL file is a tutorial on reinforcement learning modelling using the n-bandit task.
+The #LVL2_criterion_final contains the finished model for LVL2, using one criterion at a time

 This repository is still in development